 To make this process a little easier, we’re going to look at some of the guidelines you’ll need to follow in order to update your birth certificate to reflect your change of gender.

 Can gender on a Birth Certificate be changed?

 The majority of the 50 states allow you to change your birth certificate gender if you are transitioning.
 This means they will either issue a new birth certificate in your new gender or they will amend your current document with the correct gender markers to reflect your change of gender.

 Some flexibility is already given to gender fluidity in specific states.
 Some states even recognize intersex individuals with a third gender X option as is the case for New York, Washington, New Jersey, and California.
 In the case of trans individuals, this does not apply and updating gender markers is the way to reflect a change of sex.

-At the moment, just 2 US states will not change a person’s gender on a birth certificate at all.
-This is true of Ohio and Tennessee.
+As of August 2019, just two US states will not change a person’s gender on a birth certificate at all.
+This is true of:

 However, the process for making changes to official documents like a birth certificate differs depending on which state you live in.
 It will also hinge on what phase of transition you are in.
 In some states, you will need to have undergone Sexual Reassignment Surgery (SRS), whereas others will decide if you’re eligible for a change of gender on your birth certificate based on other criteria.

 In around half of US States, you will need evidence of SRS before your birth certificate can be changed into your new gender.
 This usually requires a court order showing proof of your new sex designation after your reassignment surgery.